-STAKEHOLDER WHAT MATTERS TO THEM RESPONSIBILITY Employees and trade unions Job security Sustainability Personal growth and development Ongoing skills development Remuneration and incentives Working conditions Health and safety Maintaining a relationship with unions Addressing youth unemployment HR department, managing directors/ managers, transformation, social & ethics committee, health and safety committees Investors Sustainability Profitability ROI (share price and dividends) Cash generation Corporate governance and compliance Risk management Remuneration practices Growth prospects Accessibility of leadership Succession CEO, CFO Funders Solvency and liquidity Capital management Sustainability Credit rating Risk management CEO, CFO Customers Security of supplyPricingQualityReliability Marketing, managing directors/managers Contractors and suppliers Timely paymentSales volumesFair business practices Managing directors/ managers Government and regulators Employment equity Waste management Safety Taxation Compliance with good governance Adherence to the JSE Listings Requirements and company legislation Covid-19 related lockdown restrictions with good governance to the JSE Listings and company legislation Industry associations Industry trendsExpertiseCollective lobbyingIndustry-specific issuesLabour issues CEO, managing directors/managers Communities Job creationCSI projects Subsidiary company marketing directors, transformation, social & ethics committee, HR department
+STAKEHOLDER REASONS FOR ENGAGING WHAT MATTERS TO THEM RESPONSIBILITY Employees and trade unions Engaging with trade unions affords the company an opportunity to better understand our employee's needs which leads to improved productivity and enhanced understanding.
+Job security Sustainability Personal growth and development Ongoing skills development Remuneration and incentives Working conditions Health and safety Maintaining a relationship with unions Addressing youth unemployment HR department, managing directors/ managers, transformation, social & ethics committee, health and safety committees Investors Transparent engagement with investors earns their trust and enables us to gain their support for our strategy while understanding their expectations for value creation.
+Sustainability Profitability ROI (share price and dividends) Cash generation Corporate governance and compliance Risk management Remuneration practices Growth prospects Accessibility of leadership Succession CEO, CFO Funders Engagement with funders ensures that we are able to present proposals by providing accurate information which would enable them to confidently support our plans.
+Solvency and liquidityCapital managementSustainabilityCredit ratingRisk management CEO, CFO Customers Engaging customers and adding value to their experience helps strengthen the relationship they have established with our brand.
+The better engaged our customers are, the better it is for us to retain them as customers.
+Security of supplyPricingQualityReliability Marketing, managing directors/managers Contractors and suppliers Regular communication with our suppliers helps in identifying and reducing any bottlenecks in the supply chain as well as keeping abreast of available materials.
+This helps us mitigate potential supply chain risks, ensuring that product quality is of the highest standard.
+Timely payment Sales volumes Fair business practices Managing directors/ managers Government and regulators Regulators are the custodians of legislative and regulatory compliance and providers of our licence to trade.
+Engaging with these bodies ensures we adhere to compliance with existing regulations while maintaining our licence to operate.
+Employment equity Waste management Safety Taxation Compliance with good governance Adherence to the JSE Listings Requirements and company legislation CEO, CFO, company secretary Industry associations We engage with these stakeholders to ensure that we actively collaborate on any issues that may arise within the industry while working together to find formidable solutions.
+Industry trendsExpertiseCollective lobbyingIndustry-specific issuesLabour issues CEO, managing directors/managers Communities We engage with communities to better understand their needs and how we can respond better and overcome challenges in local employment, procurement opportunities and community development initiatives.
+Job creation CSI projects Subsidiary company marketing directors, transformation, social & ethics committee, HR department

-Transpaco continues to play an active role in the wider plastics industry through its membership of the industry associations and organisations such as the plastic federation, plastic convertors association and print industry federation of South Africa.
+Transpaco continues to play an active role in the wider plastics industry through its membership of the industry associations and organisations such as Plastics SA, Plastics Convertors Association of South Africa (PCASA) and The Printing Industries Federation of South Africa.